 |Location||Aerosol forcing depends on the underlying surface and whether they are above or below clouds.|

-ESRL/GMD's measurements also provide ground-truth for satellite measurements and global models, as well as key aerosol parameters for global-scale models.
+ESRL/GMD's measurements also provide ground-truth for satellite measurements and key aerosol parameters for evaluating earth system models.

 Climatology and Trends